USS Emeline

-USS Emeline (SP-175) was a yacht acquired by the U.S. Navy during World War I. She was outfitted with military equipment, including 3-inch guns, and was commissioned as a patrol craft, assigned to protect shipping in the North Atlantic Ocean.
+USS Emeline (SP-175) was a steam yacht acquired by the United States Navy in World War I. She was outfitted with military equipment, including 3-inch guns, and was commissioned as a patrol craft, assigned to protect shipping in the North Atlantic Ocean.
 She saved the lives of survivors of shipwrecks, and provided escort protection from German submarines for commercial ships.
 Post-war she was sold to the highest bidder, who had the yacht sail to San Diego, California, for delivery.

 Built in Scotland

-Emeline (No. 175), a yacht, was built as Katoomba in 1898 by Ailsa Shipbuilding Company, Greenock, Scotland; purchased by the U.S. Navy 10 June 1917; and commissioned 14 July 1917.
+Emeline (No. 175), a yacht, was built as Katoomba in 1898 by Ailsa Shipbuilding Company, Troon, Scotland; purchased by the US Navy 10 June 1917; and commissioned 14 July 1917.

 World War I service

 Assigned to the North Atlantic Ocean

 Emeline arrived at Brest, France, 30 August 1917, for patrol off Ushant and to escort convoys between English and French ports.
 She gave invaluable aid to ships in distress, rescuing survivors of: